-- An initial entropy value from a seed file provided to the Windows OS Loader at boot time (512 bits of entropy).21 - A calculated value based on the high-resolution CPU cycle counter which fires after every 1024 interrupts (a continuous source providing 16384 bits of entropy). - Random values gathered periodically from the Trusted Platform Module (TPM), if one is available on the system (320 bits of entropy on boot, 384 bits thereafter). - Random values gathered periodically by calling the RDRAND CPU instruction, if supported by the CPU (256 bits of entropy).
+- An initial entropy value from a seed file provided to the Windows OS Loader at boot time (512 bits of entropy). - A calculated value based on the high-resolution CPU cycle counter which fires after every 1024 interrupts (a continuous source providing 16384 bits of entropy). - Random values gathered periodically from the Trusted Platform Module (TPM), (320 bits of entropy on boot, 384 bits thereafter).